DmitriBogdanov/UTL/docs/module_parallel.md

 #### Uneven non-recursive tasks

-**Scenario 1: Small tasks.** Submit `1000` tasks busy-waiting for `0` to `100` microseconds randomly. `std::async()` performs extremely poorly due to the overhead of thread creating overshadowing the actual work.
+**Scenario 1: Small tasks.** Submit `1000` tasks busy-waiting for `0` to `100` microseconds randomly. `std::async()` performs extremely poorly due to the overhead of thread creation overshadowing the actual work.
 Thread pools perform about the same, results might fluctuate a bit depending on the run.

 ```
 | relative |               ms/op |                op/s |    err% |     total | Small non-recursive tasks